UK wholesale prices

 Indicative average prices for UK dairy wholesale markets, including bulk cream, butter, skimmed milk powder (SMP) and mild Cheddar cheese.

-- Although there were some mentions of market movements, the overall average for mild cheddar remains steady.
+- The overall average for mild Cheddar remains steady.